 If you visit Etosha during the high (dry) season, your chances are high to see the wildlife just congregated around the waterholes.
 I visited during the low (wet) season, it means there is more water in the park, therefore, the animals are more spread around the park, and not only around the waterholes like during the dry season.
 But I still saw many animals, including a shy white rhino.

-Driving: Etosha National Park was designed for self-drives to easily navigate the park, and inside the park has all the structure provided by the government such as campsites, bathrooms, and gas stations.
-A 4x4 is not required to drive in Etosha.
+DRIVING: Etosha National Park was designed for self-drives to easily navigate the park, and inside the park has all the structures provided by the government such as campsites, bathrooms, and gas stations.
+A 4×4 is not required to drive in Etosha.

-DAY 10 - ACTIVE DAY IN THE BUSH WITH THE BUSHMAN - ALTERNATIVE: SPEND AN EXTRA DAY IN ETOSHA
+DAY 10 NAMIBIA SELF-DRIVE: ACTIVE DAY IN THE BUSH WITH THE BUSHMAN - ALTERNATIVE: SPEND AN EXTRA DAY IN ETOSHA

 The San people provide an opportunity to learn about their culture and traditional way of life.
 You can participate in many activities in a visit as short as a half-day or as long as 3 days.
 Activities range from a visit to their village, participation in a bushwalk, and learn how they gather and hunt, make your own bow and jewelry and watch their traditional dancing and songs.